AbuAzme/Effects/README.md

 <h2>More Effects will Added every day !<h2>

-this Link Explain how you Gain Points: http://bit.ly/PointsSys
+This Link Explain how you Gain Points: http://bit.ly/PointsSys